MathFerret1013/Supercluster/README.md

 ### Code
 * Refactor of the ENN code.
-* A KD-Tree implementation.
+* ~~A KD-Tree implementation.~~ Done: https://github.com/MathFerret1013/Supercluster.KDTree
-* Updating kNN, kMeans and ENN to use a KD-Tree
+* Updating kNN, kMeans and ENN to accept a KD-Tree during construction